DarkAsMySoul/Python-stuff/Readme.txt

 This is where I'll put any pieces of code I've put together that's worth looking.
 I'll also provide short summaries to each file.

+I should also point out that I'm relatively new to programming with python, so I may have some awkward code and bad practices here and there.
+I am also open to constructive critiscism.

 ======

 +-----------+